Jharopa/graph-theory-project/README.md

 ```

 ### Running the program
-Before running the program you must provided the text file you would like to search by placing said text file into the `graph-theory-project` directory alongside `script.py`.
-Once the file you would like to search is within the directory again using your systems CLI navigate into the `graph-theory-project` directory.
+Before running the program you must provide the text file you would like to search by placing said text file into the `graph-theory-project` directory alongside `script.py`.
+Once the file you would like to search is within the directory, again using your systems CLI, navigate into the `graph-theory-project` directory.

 The program can then be run using the command `python script.py <regex> <file>` where the `<regex>` is the regular expression you would like to search against and `<file>` is the name of the file you would like to search.
-Included in this repo is a text file called `lorem.txt` used as part of running the test, using this command to search this file would look like this:
+Included in this repo is a text file called `lorem.txt` used as part of the tests, using this command to search this file would look like this:
 ```bash
 python scripts.py (o.o)|(I.n) lorem.txt
 ```